Lucas Rosso

 Economics Ph.D student at Columbia.

-Interests: Macro, Monetary Policy, Firm Dynamics.
+Interests: Macro, Monetary Policy.

 My CV is available here, and you can contact me at lr3174@columbia.edu.